-Use the Submission Summary Form to describe deviations from the Species Detection Survey Protocols.
+Use the Submission Summary Forms to describe deviations from the corresponding Species Detection Survey Protocols.
 These forms must be submitted within five business days of completing a survey.
 Please refer to the Conservation Standards Terms and Conditions.

 How to submit an alternate methodology, rather than using the Species Detection Survey Protocols or if no Species Detection Survey Protocol exists

 In cases where Species Detection Survey Protocols exist, we may consider alternate methodologies that are as rigorous as the prescribed protocol.
 To request the use of an alternate method or to submit a Species Detection Survey Protocol for approval, please complete the Species Detection Application Form in addition to the Species Detection Survey Protocol Template.